GULibrarySandbox/intro-data-wrangle/content/3-lesson.md

 ### Undo / Redo

 OpenRefine provides Undo and Redo operations to make changes to your data work, no matter how far along you have gone.
-Find out how this works in the [GREL] {https://griffithunilibrary.github.io/intro-data-wrangle/content/6-lesson.html} activities.
+Find out how this works in the [GREL](https://griffithunilibrary.github.io/intro-data-wrangle/content/6-lesson.html) activities.

 ### Saving projects